-Activities during 2016/17
+Activities during 2017/18

-The work of the South West of Scotland Transport Partnership during 2016/17 was a balance of service provision through its revenue budget, and service development through capital budgets.
-The Partnership's officers and board members have continued to participate in the development of local and national initiatives including the National Transport Strategy review and the Regional Transport Strategy refresh amongst many others.
+The South West of Scotland Transport Partnership continued to balance service provision through its revenue budget, and service development through capital budgets during 2017/18.
+The Partnership's officers and Board members have continued to participate in the development of local, regional and national initiatives including the review of the National Transport Strategy and the Borders Transport Corridor Appraisal.